-You can partner with trained experts by using local pest control companies such as Moxie Pest Control.
-This team of dependable exterminators will be able to accurately identify the harmful pests that have claimed territory in your garden and use the proper methods to remove them.
+You can partner with trained experts by using a local pest control company.
+A team of dependable exterminators will accurately identify the harmful pests that have claimed territory in your garden and use the proper methods to remove them.
 Pest-control pros will prevent any further damage in your garden.
 You won’t have to worry about less-than-satisfactory results, just trust the results.

 You can combine an everyday soap with a touch of water to create your own insecticidal soap mixture.
 The soap you use as the base for your mixture should be completely natural and contain no chemicals or additives.
 You will need one gallon of water for every five tablespoons or so of soap you use to produce this DIY pest-control solution.

 As a patch test, apply a small amount of the solution on plants before spraying your entire garden with it.
 If the mixture damages the leaf of a plant, you should dilute it further with more water.

 Mechanical traps can be used to lure pests away from your vegetable garden.
 These traps can be purchased in-stores, or you can take the DIY approach and assemble them in your home.

 A quick trap for snails or slugs can be made by nailing small wood strips into one side of a board.
 Once finished, place the board in your garden with the side containing the wood strips facedown.
 When a snail or slug tries to crawl under the board, they will find their progress impeded by the wood strips.
 With the snail or slug contained, you can, then, collect the pests and boot them from your vegetable garden.